 - The data inputted by the Program Manager in the One Time Costs - Implementation People Costs provides a summary of how much each phase costs as well as the total cost for the implementation.

-- In the Running Costs the Program Manager defines the costs per year for the entire lifetime of the automation idea.
+- In the Running Costs the Program Manager defines the costs per year for the entire lifetime of the automation idea and the number of items/licenses.

 After all the cost types from this category have been completed, the summary with all the cost types on a yearly and monthly basis is displayed.
 The cost/transaction when the process is performed by a human versus the cost/transaction when the process is performed by a robot is displayed on the upper part of the page in the Volume Split estimations.